GAT: Generative Adversarial Training for Adversarial Example Detection and Robust Classification: Experiments

 \subsection{MNIST}

-Using different \textit{p}-norm and maximum perturbation $\epsilon$ constrains we trained four detection systems (each has 10 base detectors), with training and validation adversarial examples optimized using PGD attacks of different steps and step sizes (see Table~\ref{tab:mnisttrain}).
-At each step of PGD attack we use the Adam optimizer to perform gradient descent, both for $L_2$ and $L_\infty$ constrained scenarios.
+We train four detection models (each consists of ten binary classifiers) by using different combinations of \textit{p}-norm and perturbation limit $\epsilon$ (\cref{tab:mnisttrain}).
+The adversarial examples used for training and validation are computed using PGD attacks of different steps and step sizes (\cref{tab:mnisttrain}).
+At each step of PGD attack we use the Adam optimizer to perform gradient descent, both for $L_2$-based and $L_\infty$-based attacks.
 Appendix~\ref{sec:mnist-train} provides more training details.

-\textbf{Robustness results.} The robustness test results in Table~\ref{tab:mnistrobust} confirm that the base detectors trained with objective~\ref{eq:trainobj} are able to withstand much stronger PGD attacks, for both $L_2$ and $L_\infty$ scenarios.
-In Table~\ref{tab:mnistrobust_nsgd} we present the robustness test result using normalized steepest descent based attack.
-We also performed other types of tests, including cross-norm test, cross-perturbation test, and random restart test.
-The results of these tests, along with the complete robustness test results on $L_\infty\ \epsilon=0.3$ and $L_\infty\ \epsilon=0.5$ trained detectors, are presented in Appendix~\ref{sec:more-mnist-results}.
+\textbf{Robustness results } \cref{tab:mnistrobust} and \cref{tab:mnistrobust_nsgd} show that $d_0$ and $d_1$ are able to withstand PGD attacks configured with different steps and step-size, for both $L_2$-based and $L_\infty$-based attacks.
+The binary classifiers also exhibit robustness when the attack uses $p$-norm or perturbation limit that are different from those used for training the model (\cref{tab:cross}).
+The models are also robust when the attacks use multiple random restarts (\cref{tab:random_start}).

-\textbf{Detection results.} Figure~\ref{fig:det_mnist} shows that generative detection outperforms integrated detection (compare their performances under their respective most effective attacks).
-Combined attack, as expected, is the most effective attack against integrated detection.
-Attack based on loss~\ref{eq:detector-cw} is the most effective attack against generative detection (see Figure~\ref{fig:bayes_compare_mnist}).
-Notably, the red curve that overlaps the y-axis indicates that integrated detection is able to perfectly detect adversarial examples crafted by attacking only the classifier (using objective~\ref{eq:classifier_cw}).
+\textbf{Detection results } \cref{fig:det_mnist} shows the performances of integrated detection and generative detection under different attacks.
+Combined attack with \cref{eq:combined} is the most effective attack against integrated detection, and is much more effective than the combined attack with \cref{eq:combined-cw}.
+Overall, generative detection outperforms integrated detection when they are evaluated under their respective most effective attack.
+It is also interesting to note that when the adversarial examples are created by attacking only the classifier (\cref{eq:classifier_cw}), integrated detection is able to perfectly detect these adversarial examples (see the red curve that overlaps the y-axis).

-In Table~\ref{tab:mnist-compare-existing} we list the performances of the generative detection method along with the state-of-the-art detection method as identified by~\citet{carlini2017bypass}.
-Our method, apart from being able to provide performance guarantee, outperforms the state-of-the-art method by large margins.
-(Please refer to Appendix~\ref{sec:min-dist-method} for a description of how we compute the mean $L_2$ distortions.)
+Given that generative detection is the most effective approach among the proposed approaches, we compare it with state-of-the-art detection methods~\citep{carlini2017bypass}. \cref{tab:mnist-compare-existing} shows that generative detection outperforms the state-of-the-art method by large margins.
+Appendix~\ref{sec:min-dist-method} provides details about how the mean $L_2$ distortions are computed.